A lab-based test of the gravitational redshift with a miniature clock network: SUPPLEMENTARY NOTE 3: SYSTEMATIC EVALUATION

-Due to the Pauli-exclusion principle, $s$-wave interactions are forbidden for identical Fermionic atoms within a single lattice site, while $p$-wave collisions are allowed, leading to a clock frequency shift that scales linearly with atomic density~\cite{Martin_ManyBody_2013,Zhang_SUN_2014}.
-In our system, the differential density shift is evaluated by varying the atom numbers loaded into each ensemble.
-We find a linear slope of $-0.7(1)\times10^{-19}$ per 100 atom number difference at our operational lattice trap depth $u_{op}=15~E_{\rm rec}$ (Fig. 2{\bf a}).
+Due to the Pauli-exclusion principle, $s$-wave interactions are forbidden for identical Fermionic atoms within a single lattice site, while $p$-wave collisions are allowed, leading to a clock frequency shift that scales linearly with atomic density~\cite{Martin_ManyBody_2013s,Zhang_SUN_2014s}.
+In our system, the differential density shift is evaluated by varying the atom numbers loaded into each ensemble for each individual pairwise comparison.
+For a symmetric pair (2, 4), we find a linear slope of $-0.7(1)\times10^{-19}$ per 100 atom number difference at our operational lattice trap depth $u_{op}=15~E_{\rm rec}$ (Fig.~2a in the main text).
+In addition, we found a weak trap volume dependence due to the Gaussian nature of the lattice beam (less than 15~\% across the entire array), which is accounted for in our evaluation as a different dependence on atom number difference for each pairwise comparison.
 For a typical run of the experiment, each atomic ensemble has about 2000 atoms, corresponding to an overall density shift of about $-14(2)\times10^{-19}$.
 The differential density shift is suppressed by a factor of 10 when the atom number difference is bounded below 200 through optimization of ensemble loading times and conditions.
 In addition, we measure the atom number in each ensemble in every shot of the experiment, and the average differential density shift is calculated and corrected individually for each pairwise clock comparison measurement run.
 Uncertainty of density shift correction arises from shot-to-shot atom number fluctuations, for which we estimate an upper bound limit of $1\times10^{-19}$.

-We note that a recent study found that operation in a gravity-tilted shallow lattice allows for cancellation of density shifts at a ``magic'' lattice depth near $12~E_{\rm rec}$, where the partially delocalized Wannier-Stark states enable tunability of on-site $p$-wave versus neighbouring-site $s$-wave atomic interactions~\cite{Aeppli_DensityShift_2022}.
-In this work we did not observe such a cancellation effect at shallower lattice depths, likely due to the difference in dynamics between long interrogation time Rabi spectroscopy as was done in Ref.~\cite{Aeppli_DensityShift_2022} versus our use of Ramsey spectroscopy with a 50:50 superposition~\cite{boyd_thesis}.
+A recent study found that operation in a gravity-tilted shallow lattice allows for cancellation of density shifts at a ``magic'' lattice depth near $12~E_{\rm rec}$, where the partially delocalized Wannier-Stark states enable tunability of on-site $p$-wave versus neighbouring-site $s$-wave atomic interactions~\cite{Aeppli_DensityShift_2022s}.
+In this work we did not observe such a cancellation effect at shallower lattice depths, likely due to the difference in dynamics between Rabi spectroscopy as was employed in Ref.~\cite{Aeppli_DensityShift_2022s} versus our use of Ramsey spectroscopy with a 50:50 superposition~\cite{boyd_thesis_s}.
 This offers the prospect of further reducing uncertainty from differential density shifts in future works.

-\subsubsection{\hfil Black body radiation shift \hfil}
+\subsection{Black body radiation shift}